-Functional training as it’s more widely known today emerged from the rehabilitation of soldiers who returned from World War I with injuries that had cost them basic daily functions such as walking, bending, sitting, and standing.
+Functional fitness emerged from the rehabilitation of soldiers who returned from World War I with injuries that affected basic daily functions like walking, bending, sitting, and standing.

 Functional training focuses on movements, not muscles

-There are two primary problems from a functional perspective with most typical gym routines.
-The first is that they they train individual muscle groups (biceps, pecs, quads, hamstrings, etc.) instead of movement patterns (e.g., pushing, pulling, lifting, stepping, walking, crawling, jumping, squatting).
-Second, they typically occur in a single plane of motion: the sagittal, which involves forward and backward movements and encompasses most classic exercises like the squat, biceps curl, and even running.
+Strength training programs often emphasize a single plane of motion: the sagittal, which involves forward and backward movements and encompasses most classic exercises like the squat, biceps curl, and even running.

-But there’s more to functional training than simply incorporating more compound movements like the squat, and more “non-sagittal” exercises like the lateral lunge and dumbbell reverse chop into your routine.
+But there’s more to functional training than simply incorporating more compound movements and “non-sagittal” exercises like the lateral lunge and dumbbell reverse chop into your routine.

 Functional training emphasizes unilateral movement